 We found that the solution to both challenges lies in a simple scoring system.
-We consider investment-specific impact targets (expressed both qualitatively and quantitatively), judge whether they represent higher or lower performance on the relevant ranges of impact return and risk and assign a corresponding score (from 1 to 3), which can be compared to Skopos' goals, also expressed as a score.
+We consider investment-specific impact targets (expressed both qualitatively and quantitatively), judge whether they represent higher or lower performance on the relevant ranges of impact return and risk and assign a corresponding score (from 1 to 3), which expressed as a score.
 A scoring guide helps calibrate judgements across (what are very diverse) investment opportunities.